Apple firmly on course for $1 trillion valuation: analysts

 Of the 37 analysts that track the stock, as per Thomson Reuters data, 31 had a “buy”, or higher rating.
 None had a “sell”.

-With the latest brokerage actions, at least nine Wall Street analysts now have target prices that puts Apple’s market value above $1 trillion.
+With the latest brokerage actions, at least nine Wall Street analysts now have target prices that put Apple’s market value above $1 trillion.
 Drexel Hamilton’s Brian White is still the most bullish among Apple analysts tracked by Thomson Reuters, raising his target price further to $235.

 Apple’s fourth-quarter results underscored the company’s ability to drive growth not just on iPhones, but across its range of products, analysts said.